Your first year as a business owner can be challenging.

 If you have shown patience and perseverance and you are still getting nowhere after several months you might need to reassess the way you are doing business and what you are trying to achieve.

-One suggestion by Jessica Erickson of PhoenixNAP Hosting is, “Get a group of your smartest and most successful friends in a room and ask them their honest opinion your idea.”
+One suggestion by Jessica Erickson of PhoenixNAP Hosting is, “Get a group of your smartest and most successful friends in a room and ask them their honest opinion about your idea.”

 Among the reasons could be that the market for your product or service might not exist in any meaningful way.